 - to keep the plane of the camera lens parallel to the plane of the ceiling.

-In the sets above, the images shot with the fish-eye lens are the ones on the left.
+In the sets above, the images shot with the fish-eye lens are the ones with a wider field of view.
 They were shot using a Rokinon 8mm fish-eye lens on an Olympus E-PL5 (2x crop factor).
 In both cases, the articulated screen of the camera allowed me to shoot without having to arch my back all the way, or lie down on the ground.

 I soon discovered that the fish-eye lens had other uses.

 The capability of a rectilinear fish-eye lens lens to provide one with a field-of-view of at least 170-degrees makes it great for an extreme wide-angle shot when applied to a circular element in the foreground.
 While these elements are relatively rare, they do occur often enough, in the form of fountains, flower beds, and mosaics.
 A couple of great examples are the fountains in front of Parliament House in Canberra, and the Royal Exhibition Building in Melbourne.